QwikDev/astro/libs/qwikdev-astro/README.md

 ## Starts fast, stays fast

 One of Astro's key features is **Zero JS, by default**.
-Unfortunately, when we want to add a JavaScript framework, and any subsequent components this is usually not the case.
+Unfortunately, adding a JavaScript framework, and any subsequent components this is usually not the case.

 If we want to introduce interactivity with a framework such as React, Vue, Svelte, etc., the framework runtime is then introduced.
-Consequently, the number of components added to the page increases linearly O(n) with the amount of JavaScript.
+The number of components added to the page increases linearly O(n) with the amount of JavaScript.

 ### Astro + Qwik

 Qwik builds on top of Astro's **Zero JS, by defaut** principle and then some.
 Thanks to resumability, the components are not executed unless resumed.
 Even with interactivity, the framework is also not executed until it needs to be.
-It is O(1) constant.
+It is O(1) constant, and zero effort on the developer.

 Instead, upon page load, a tiny 1kb minified piece of JavaScript, known as the [Qwikloader](https://qwik.builder.io/docs/advanced/qwikloader/#qwikloader), downloads the rest of the application as needed.

+### Fine-grained lazy loading

+Hydration forces your hand [to eagerly execute code](https://www.builder.io/blog/hydration-sabotages-lazy-loading).
+It's not a problem with components that are outside of the tree, such as modals, but it must exhaustively check each component in the render tree just in case.

+Qwik works exceptionally well in Astro due to Resumability and its ability to lazy load code in a fine-grained manner.
+Especially for marketing sites, blogs, and content oriented sites with many components.

 ## Containers vs. Islands